jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-22.md

 <sup>1-2</sup> [To Ezekiel] Son of man, wilt you judge, wilt you judge the bloody city? yea, you shalt shew her all her abominations.

 3} Then say thou, Thus saith the Lord GOD, The city sheddeth blood in the midst of it, that her time may come, and maketh idols against herself to defile herself.
-{{< /l >}}

-<sup>4</sup> You have become guilty in your blood that you hast shed; and hast defiled yourself in thine idols which you hast made; and you hast caused your days to draw near, and art come [even] unto your years: therefore have I made you a reproach unto the heathen, and a mocking to all countries.
+<sup>4</sup> You have become guilty in your blood that you have shed You have defiled yourself in your idols which you have made.

+You have caused your days to draw near, and art come [even] unto your years.
+So I have made you a reproach unto the heathen, and a mocking to all countries.

-5 [Those that be] near, and [those that be] far from you, shall mock you, [which art] infamous [and] much vexed.
-6} Behold, the princes of Israel, every one were in you to their power to shed blood.
+5 Those that are near and far from you shall mock you, [which art] infamous [and] much vexed.

+6 The princes of Israel, every one were in you to their power to shed blood.

-7} In you have they set light by father and mother: in the midst of you have they dealt by oppression with the stranger: in you have they vexed the fatherless and the widow.
+7 In you have they set light by father and mother: in the midst of you have they dealt by oppression with the stranger: in you have they vexed the fatherless and the widow.

 8} You have despised my holy things, and hast profaned my sabbaths.